projectfluent/fluent/guide/multiline.md

 behavior.
 Specifically, if the text starts on the same line as the message identifier, then this first line is not considered as indented, and is excluded from the dedentation behavior.
-In such cases, the first line (the unindeted one) still has its leading blanks ignored—because patterns start on the first non-blank character.
+In such cases, the first line (the unindented one) still has its leading blanks ignored—because patterns start on the first non-blank character.

 ```